 - And generally not giving a shit about anything except getting through their day.

-t is my intent to correct, not only the mistakes with many of these words, but also in the teaching and learning of these words… And ultimately, the way in which the language itself is actually used…
+It is my intent to: correct, not only the mistakes with many of these words, but also in the teaching and learning of these words… And ultimately, the way in which the language it-self is actually used…

 … (that’s a trick question)

-“Nobody remembers those who never did anything which was bold.”
+“Nobody remembers those who never did anything bold.”